dotnet/docs-maui/docs/user-interface/context-menu.md

 }
 ```

-The `OnWebViewGoToRepoClicked` event handler retrieves the `CommandParameter` property value for the `MenuFlyoutItem` object that was clicked, and uses its value to build the URL that the `WebView` navigates to.
+The `OnWebViewGoToRepoClicked` event handler retrieves the `CommandParameter` property value for the `MenuFlyoutItem` object that was clicked, and uses its value to build the URL that the <xref:Microsoft.Maui.Controls.WebView> navigates to.

 > [!WARNING]
 > It's not currently possible to add items to, or remove items from, the `MenuFlyout` at runtime.